davenquinn/xenoliths/paper/text/figure-captions.md

-scatter. (b) The strong linear relationship between the TA98 and BKN themometers is shown, with BKN consistently measuring temperatures 30-70º higher. (c) Ca-in-orthopyroxene temperatures against TA98, showing the reproduction of two clear temperature cohorts around 980 and 1080ºC by this thermometer for grain cores.
+scatter. (b) The strong linear relationship between the TA98 and BKN themometers is shown, with BKN consistently measuring temperatures 30-70º higher. (c) Ca-in-orthopyroxene temperatures against TA98, showing the reproduction of two temperature cohorts around 980 and 1080ºC by this thermometer for grain cores.
 Colors are by sample as labeled in (a).
+Grey lines show 1:1 relationship.

 ##temp_summary